-- Based on LTA, we purchase approximately 4,100 GWh of power from BEP each year pursuant to a long-term contract at a predetermined price, which represents 13% of BEP's power generation. - The fixed price that we are required to pay BEP began gradually stepping down in 2022 by \$3 per megawatt hour ("MWh") a year.
-This will continue until 2025, followed by a \$5/MWh reduction in 2026 resulting in an approximate \$20/MWh total reduction.
-The contract expires in 2046.
-Refer to Part 5 Accounting Policies and Internal Controls for additional information. - We sell the power into the open market and also earn ancillary revenues, such as capacity fees and renewable power credits.
-This provides us with increased participation in future increases or decreases in power prices.
+- Based on LTA, we purchase approximately 4,100 GWh of power from BEP each year pursuant to a long-term contract at a predetermined price, which represents 12% of BEP's power generation. - The fixed price that we are required to pay BEP increases annually based on inflation, not to exceed 3%.
+In addition, from 2021 to 2025, the price will gradually step down by \$3 per megawatt hour ("MWh"), followed by a \$5/MWh reduction in 2026.
+The contract expires in 2046 and provides us the right to terminate the agreement in 2036.
+Refer to Part 5 Accounting Policies and Internal Controls for additional information. - We sell the power into the open market and also earn ancillary revenues, such as capacity fees and renewable power credits, which provide us with increased participation in future increases or decreases in power prices.

-SAME-STORE GROWTH

-DEVELOPMENT

-CAPITAL ALLOCATION
+SAME-STORE GROWTH DEVELOPMENT CAPITAL ALLOCATION

-Inflation/Margin Expansion

-Development Pipeline
+Inflation/Margin Development Capital

-Recycling
+Expansion Pipeline Recycling

-Revenues in our Renewable Power and Transition segment are 88% contracted with an average contract term of 13 years, on a proportionate basis, with pricing that is inflation linked.
+Revenues in our Renewable Power and Transition segment are 88% contracted with an average contract term of 14 years, on a proportionate basis, with pricing that is inflation linked.
 By combining this with a stable, low cost profile, we are able to achieve consistent growth year over year within our existing business.
 In addition, we consistently identify capital development projects that provide an additional source of growth.
-Our development pipeline represents over 155,000 MW of potential capacity globally, of which 19,340 MW are currently under construction or are construction-ready.
-We expect this development pipeline to contribute an incremental approximately \$224 million to BEP's FFO when commissioned.
+Our development pipeline represents over 200,000 MW of potential capacity globally.
+We expect to deliver \$443 million to BEP's annualized FFO from our recently developed, under construction or construction-ready, and advanced stage development assets.
 We also have a strong track record of expanding our business through accretive acquisitions and will continue to seek out these opportunities.

 We believe that the growing global demand for low-carbon energy, especially amongst corporate off takers, will lead to continued growth opportunities for us in the future.
-In 2024, we intend to remain focused on progressing our key priorities, which include surfacing margin expansion opportunities, progressing our development pipeline and assessing select contracting opportunities across the portfolio.
+In 2025, we intend to remain focused on progressing our key priorities, which include surfacing margin expansion opportunities, progressing our development pipeline and assessing select contracting opportunities across the portfolio.
 We believe the investment environment for renewable power remains favorable and we expect to continue to advance our pipeline of acquisition opportunities.